 Trim Level Breakdown

-The CR-Z is offered in base and EX trim levels.
+The CR-Z is offered in three trim levels called LX, EX, and EX-L Navi.

 Honda Performance Development (HPD)